GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 After loading the source's input signal, the simulator refreshes the cached #acr("RIR")s if necessary, i.e., if the agent has moved, and computes the next chunk of recorded audio.
 Finally, the resulting multi-channel signal is further processed into an interaural spectral representation.
 Specifically, we use the #acr("IPD") and #acr("ILD") features.
+A three-microphone array is used to model the agent's sensors.
+Each microphone has a cardioid pattern.
+Therefore, the observations materialize as #shape(6, "F", "T") multi-channel spectral features.

 The final environment is Gym-compliant.
 OpenAI _Gym_ @brockman_openai_2016 was created to define the standard way of interacting with #acr("RL") environments.
 _Gymnasium_ @towers_gymnasium_2024 by Towers et al. has since replaced it and was used in this project.
 This precaution ensures compatibility with the rest of the #acr("RL") ecosystem and would allow other researchers to use the designed environment.
-A three-microphone array is used to model the agent's sensors.
-Each microphone has a cardioid pattern.

 === WER as a Reward Signal